He trained in Bioinformatics and Structural Biology and obtained his degree and PhD at Cambridge University in 1996.

-Since arriving in Australia in 1997, James has established himself as one the leading structural biologists nationally and internationally.
+Since arriving in Australia in 1997, James has established himself as one of the leading structural biologists nationally and internationally.
 He has played a critical role in establishing state-of-the-art research platforms in Protein Production, eResearch and Structural Cryo-Electron Microscopy at Monash University.

 His specialty is in decoding the atomic structures of complex protein molecules with a particular interest in membrane attack complex/perforin-like proteins, which play a critical role in immunity and developmental biology.